Unichem Laboratories: Research and Development

-The Company has set up a Research & Development Centre at Goa.
+The Company has set up a Research & Development (R & D) Centre at Goa.

-The R&D Centre concentrates on developing NDDS for generic APIs and NCEs, reverse engineering the API processes, drug discovery and bio catalysis.
+The R & D Centre concentrates on developing NDDS for generic APIs and NCEs, reverse engineering the API processes, drug discovery and bio catalysis.
 The Company has strategic alliances with global players for CRAMS and other projects.

 The Company has a functional Biotech R&D Centre and a Pilot Plant at Goa.
 Bio-similar R&D is based on recombinant DNA platform.
 Microbial fermentation and protein purification are its strengths.
 The cell culture facility in the Biotech R&D is capable of handling mammalian cell lines for screening novel biological and chemical entities.

 The Company has made more than 500 product registrations across the world.
 It has more than 70 US ANDA filings, 45 approved ANDAs and more than 60 European submissions.
 The Company holds 75 US DMF, 26 Certificate of suitability to European Pharmacopeia (CEP) issued by the European Directorate for the Quality of Medicines and Healthcare (EDQM) and several DMFs across the world.